You are listening to the Sean Hannity Radio Show podcast.

 Are you really comfortable saying you want to continue that?

-I gotta I gotta run, but you're gonna be uh joining us.
+I got to run, but you're going to be joining us.

-I hope you're not gonna be in any big rallies tonight where you know, all these people throwing eggs at people.
+I hope you're not going to be in any big rallies tonight where all these people are throwing eggs at people.

-I never I never look if I show up with somebody on me, we'll just you know we'll try to find a way to clean up.
+I never, I never, look, if I show up with somebody like me, we'll just, you know, we'll try to find a way to claim that.

-During the RNC during the RNC convention, you want to hang out with me.
+During the RNC convention, you want to hang out with me.

-I don't know what's in his heart, but I think that comment itself def is defined that way.
+I don't know what's in his heart, but I think that comet itself is defined that way.

 So I am not going to defend these kinds of comments because they're indefensible.

-I think if we go into the fall as a divided party, we are we are doomed to lose.
+I think if we go into the fall as a divided party, we are doomed to lose.

-And that is why I'm gonna be focusing on these ideas, these solutions, and not attempt to try and defend the indefensible.
+And that is why I'm going to be focusing on these ideas, these solutions, and not attempt to try and defend the indefensible.

-All right, that was Paul Ryan commenting about the Donald Trump ca controversy.
+That was Paul Ryan commenting about the Donald Trump controversy.

 Glad you're with us.